vinayadav01/scalewithclicks-blog/content/blog/google-ads-vs-facebook-ads-which-is-better-for-your-business.md

 ---
-title: Google Ads vs Facebook Ads: Which Is Better for Your Business?
+title: "Google Ads vs Facebook Ads: Which Is Better for Your Business?"
 date: "2026-05-22"
-description: Compare Google Ads vs Facebook Ads to understand which platform delivers better ROI, leads, and conversions for your business goals in 2026.
+description: "Compare Google Ads vs Facebook Ads to understand which platform delivers better ROI, leads, and conversions for your business goals in 2026."
-image: /images/google-ads-vs-facebook-ads.jpg
+image: "/images/google-ads-vs-facebook-ads.jpg"
-category: Digital Marketing
+category: "Google Ads"
-author: Vinay Yadav
+author: "Vinay Yadav"
 ---

 **Category:** [Digital Marketing](/category/digital-marketing)